-Floyd Mayweather was one of the best ever when it came to making money but was he really the G.O.A.T?
+Floyd Mayweather was one of the best ever to make money, but was he really the G.O.A.T?
 Let’s take a look at his accomplishments and who he beat and see where he falls.
+Check out our top boxing betting strategies.

-Number one, with 17 weight classes and 4 champions in each, the first thing we must do is establish in how many divisions he was the true champion in.
+Number one, with 17 weight classes and four champions in each, we first must establish how many divisions he was the true champion in.
 Let’s examine each.

 It is worth noting that this division, along with the other junior/super ones, were late to the game and were seen as synthetic when guys like Henry Armstrong fought.
 So to begin with, all of these super divisions are B.S.
 The best fighters that Floyd beat here was the Champion Genaro Hernandez, whose main claim to fame was beating an old Azumah Nelson.
 He then beat Diego Corrales.
 Now beating Hernandez did make him the lineal champion in a weak, made-up division, but ultimately he was the true lineal champion.